Carl Edwards: 2015: First season with Joe Gibbs and two crown jewel victories

 Rumors arose of Edwards potentially joining Joe Gibbs Racing, which were confirmed on August 19, 2014, with Edwards signing a multi-year deal to drive the No. 19 Toyota for the team, a fourth entry for JGR.

-Carl began his season on a low note, wrecking at the end of the Daytona 500 and losing the draft late in the race in Atlanta.
+Edwards began his season on a low note, wrecking at the end of the Daytona 500 and losing the draft late in the race in Atlanta.
 He rebounded at Las Vegas with a terrific run.
 While running close to the lead and leading a couple laps, Edwards tangled with Kasey Kahne with less than twenty laps to go.
 Edwards — while moving under Kahne — knocked Kahne into the SAFER barrier.
 In an apparent act of retaliation, Kahne forced Edwards out of the draft, wrecking Edwards and himself.
 Despite the payback, Edwards took responsibility for the collision, stating: "I was just racing as hard as I can.
 It's completely my fault, Kasey did a good job.
 I just got sucked up into him there off of turn 4 and tore up the right side a little bit and got loose into Turn 1 and that was it... that's definitely my fault.
 I feel bad for Kasey."

 In the Coca-Cola 600 at Charlotte, Edwards took the lead early in the race, fell back, but managed to regain the lead close to the end, and held off former teammate Greg Biffle to win his 24th career win, snapping a 31-race winless streak.
 In July, he won the pole position for both the 5-hour Energy 301 at New Hampshire and the Brickyard 400 at Indianapolis.
 At Darlington, Edwards took his second win of the year after rallying back from being two laps down to the leaders.

 In the Challenger Round of the Chase, Edwards started with a second-place finish at Chicagoland, coming back from a speeding penalty.
 At New Hampshire, he won the pole position, led nineteen laps, and finished fifth.
 At Dover, Edwards started third and finished fifteenth.
 He was eliminated in the Round of 8, but finished fifth in points.